aboutcode-org/aboutcode/README.md

 The main homepage lives at http://aboutcode.org

-Interest in the Google Summer of Code 2017: AboutCode has been accepted as a mentoring organization in 2017: https://summerofcode.withgoogle.com/organizations/
+Interested in the Google Summer of Code 2017: AboutCode has been accepted as a mentoring organization in 2017: https://summerofcode.withgoogle.com/organizations/

 See https://github.com/nexB/aboutcode/wiki/GSOC-2017 for details.

 Each AboutCode project has its own repository: